bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 04:58 AM CT, April 23</p>
+<p class="updated_time"> Latest data: 05:35 AM CT, April 23</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 80°, which is 1° **warmer** than yesterday.
+Today's high is 81°, which is 1° **warmer** than yesterday.
 Tomorrow is expected to be 7° *colder* than today.

 Currently:

 - 57°
-- Partly Cloudy
+- Mostly Clear
-- 92% humidity
+- 87% humidity
 - 5 mph wind
-- 55% cloud cover
+- 17% cloud cover
-- 32 AQI 🟩
+- 30 AQI 🟩
 - 0.5 inches of rain expected in the next 48 hours